This file part of www.watertownhistory.org website

 Already before the pastorate of Rev. Geyer, Heinrich Kroening, and Rev. Kleinegees had served as teachers to the children of the congregation.
 Now, however, the work of the school was expended, and the children were placed under the instruction of the son of the teacher of Immanuel Church, Lebanon, Mr. Wetzel.
 It is remarkable, and a reason to glorify God, that in the one hundred years of St. John’s history the needs of its parish school have always been close to the hearts of the members of St. John’s Church, and that its small, difficult beginnings have grown into such a magnificent institution, and that this nursery of Christian education has provided uncounted blessings to thousands of blood-bought souls.

-Join Synod
+1854 Join Synod

 In this period St. John’s Church took another important step, which has had far-reaching significance upon its history.
-In 1854, at the eighth annual convention of what was then known as the Evangelical Lutheran Synod of Missouri, Ohio, and other States, the congregation applied for membership with this boy and was received as a member.
+In 1854, at the eighth annual convention of what was then known as the Evangelical Lutheran Synod of Missouri, Ohio, and other States, the congregation applied for membership with this body and was received as a member.

 It is noteworthy that St. John’s congregation is thus one of the oldest member congregations of what has become a world-wide church group.
 Through its affiliation with this staunchly conservative Lutheran body, St. John’s Church has carried out its duty of preaching the Gospel into all the world, has helped to bring the printed “Word” to thousands of blood-bought souls, has, by it gifts and by sending men and women from its midst, provided pastors and teachers firmly indoctrinated in the Gospel to meet the needs of a constantly growing church body, and has taken an active part in the spreading of the Church of the Reformation into every state of the union, and many of the far corners of the world.
 Through its affiliation with this body, St. John’s Church has also taken part in major works of charity, supporting institutions of charity within the church and contributing liberally with its fellow congregations whenever an emergency arose among members of the household faith.